dianaggomez/Coalition-Fairness-of-AVs-at-TIntersection/README.md

 <!--_For more examples, please refer to the [Documentation](https://example.com)_ -->

-`Optimal_Path.py` uses the Q-Table from training to make decision and will output the group exiting time data for all queue configurations for matted as ``pyhthon queue_{num}.npy;
+`Optimal_Path.py` uses the Q-Table from training to make decision and will output the group exiting time data for all queue configurations for matted as ``python queue_{num}.npy;
    ```